xster/flutter-wiki/Contributor-access.md

 ## Process

-The actual process (as followed by GitHub admins) is as follows:
+The actual process (as followed by flutter repo admins) is as follows:

 1. Verify the identity of the person making the request.
 1. Verify that they qualify under the terms described above.